Bezubaan Ishq: Plot

-The film is set in the modern milieu with traditional Indian backdrop and values.
+The film is set in a modern milieu with a traditional Indian backdrop and values.
 It revolves around three friends and their respective families.
-Mansukh Patel is an NRI business tycoon residing with his British wife, Lisa and daughter Rumzum in London, UK.
+Mansukh Patel is an NRI business tycoon residing with his British wife, Lisa, and daughter, Rumzum, in London, UK.
 The Patels live in the United Kingdom but haven't forgotten their Indian tradition and values.

-Mansukh's younger brother, Rashmikant lives in Mumbai with his daughter, Suhani.
-Having lost his wife Rekha early in life, Rashmikant is a protective father and pampers Suhani with all her demands, and so does his mother, Savitri.
+Mansukh's younger brother, Rashmikant, lives in Mumbai with his daughter, Suhani.
+Having lost his wife Rekha early in life, Rashmikant is a protective father and pampers Suhani with all her demands, as is his mother, Savitri.

 Rashmikant's childhood friend, Vipul is also his business partner.
 He lives with his wife, Laxmi and son, Swagat.
 Suhani and Swagat have been childhood sweethearts.
 Suhani is a bindaas, open-hearted girl.
 Swagat is more subdued in nature.
 Swagat plays an important role in Suhani's life.

 Swagat is bowled over by Rumzum's simplicity, pure innocence, beauty and her nature.
 Whereas, Suhani is madly in love with Swagat.
-Will Swagat marry Suhani and live happily ever after or will he find true love in Rumzum?
-Jashwant Gangani's Bezubaan Ishq unravels the beautiful story of unspoken love and sacrifice with pure characters from real life.

-Casting
+Suhani and Swagat are engaged.
+Throughout the film, Rumzum and Swagat sacrifice their love due to Suhani's anger issues and her decreasing health.
+Their trip to Rajasthan brings Rumzum and Swagat closer: and many incidents happen which leads Suhani to doubt them.

+When they come back from the trip, it falls on Rumzums birthday and she receives two gifts from Swagat and Suhani.
+Swagats gift is a letter saying that he loves her but they cannot be together.
+Suhani's gift says to open it on the next morning which is the morning of her and Swagats wedding.
+When she sees the letter it says how Suhani appreciates her and her family.
+She then says that she has realised that Rumzum and Swagat have feelings for each other.

+She steps aside; not physically, instead she gives up her life stating she loves Swagat and cares for his feelings.
+The film ends with a scene of their families griefing and Swagat and Rumzum married and dripping her ashes in the Ganga.

+Characteristics

 Mugdha Godse's character, 'Suhani' is an electrifying personality.
 She is full of life, a spoilt brat, and can be very aggressive when it comes to love and friendship.
 She loves her friend a lot.

 Introducing Nishant malkani as a young boy, playing the role of 'Swagat'.
 His modern views with traditional values is what will blow your mind.
 In the film, he is shown as the son of a business tycoon and Suhani's best friend.

 Sneha Ullal, plays the role of 'Rumzum', a kind-hearted and innocent girl, who is also 'Suhani's' cousin from London.